jdoleary/Spellmasons/docs/TasksCurrent.md

   - What happens when you clone yourself?
   - Charge doesn't play well with AOE
   - chain purify didn't work(didn't remove poison)

+## Advice from Elon:
+1. Make your requirements less dumb.
+Everyone is wrong sometimes
+2. Try very hard to delete the part or process.
+If you're not occasionally adding things back in then you're not deleting enough.
+3. Simplify or optimize.
+Note: It's the third step for a reason.
+Possibly the most common error of a smart engineer is to optimize a thing that should not exist.
+4. Accelerate cycle time.
+You're moving too slowly, go faster.
+5. Automate